bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2023-open-source-summit-europe-day-2.md

 ### SBOM

-SPDX 3 rc with license compliance
+[SPDX 3 rc](https://www.linuxfoundation.org/press/spdx-sbom-3-release-candidate) with more use cases